 LAN Switching, Accessing the WAN (CCNA3+4)

-Managed switches and their configuration.
-Designing and building LANs and VLANs.
-Protocols STP, RSTP and VTP.
-Concept and configuration of WiFi networks.Dynamical addressing using DHCP.
+Design of Scaling Networks, LAN redundancy using HSRP and VRRP.
+Link Aggregation using EtherChannel.
+STP and RSTP Protocols.
+Routing using EIGRP and OSPF.Dynamical addressing using DHCPv4 and DHCPv6.
 Network address translation and port address translation.
 WAN technologies.
 Protocol PPP.
 Frame Relay transmission.
 Securing network devices.
+Network Monitoring.
 Network Troubleshooting.

 Language of instruction